Leave an Unfit Partner and Take Control of Your Life

 Maybe you have even defended them tooth and nail to your friends and family because you think you’ll be able to change them at some point.

-“Read this too: The One Who Truly Loves You Will Make You Happy”
+You might like: The One Who Truly Loves You Will Make You Happy

 Maybe you don’t care that your friends keep telling you what you already know but don’t want to admit: you deserve better.